-1. Fathers are to delight in their children - Malachi 4:5-6
+1. Parents (fathers) are to delight in their children - Malachi 4:5-6

 As stated in the introduction, when God was preparing the world for his Son, Jesus Christ, to come, he made a very interesting statement.
-"See, I will send you the prophet Elijah before that great and dreadful day of the LORD comes.
-He will turn the hearts of the fathers to their children, and the hearts of the children to their fathers, or else I will come and strike the land with a curse" (Malachi 4:5-6).
+"See, I will send the prophet Elijah to you before that great and dreadful day of the Lord comes.
+He will turn the hearts of the parents to their children, and the hearts of the children to their parents; or else I will come and strike the land with total destruction."
+(Malachi 4:5-6.
+See also ESV and NASB - "fathers").
 Delighting in children fulfills an important purpose of love.

 Then an angel said a similar thing a few hundred years later when he described what John the Baptist would do to prepare people for the coming of Jesus Christ.
-He said John the Baptist would "go in the spirit and power of Elijah, to turn the hearts of the fathers to their children" (Luke 1:17).
-Obviously, a father's relationship with his children is extremely important.
+He said John the Baptist would go "in the spirit and power of Elijah, to turn the hearts of the parents ["fathers" in other translations] to their children" (Luke 1:17).
+Obviously, the parents' relationship with their children is extremely important, and specifically the father's relationship with the children.

-2. Training children is a priority for helping all people in the world - Genesis 18:17-19
+2. Training children is a priority for helping all people in the world - Genesis 18:18-19